4ykh4nCyb3r/4ykh4nCyb3r.github.io/_posts/2025-12-18-lab03_websockets.md

 The flaw exists during the **HTTP Upgrade** phase.
 The server checks for a valid session cookie but does not verify the `Origin` header or require a CSRF token.

 - **The Flaw:** The WebSocket protocol does not have built-in CSRF protection.
 If the handshake relies on cookies, it is inherently vulnerable to cross-site requests.
-- **The Reality:** Since browsers automatically attach cookies to cross-site requests, the server cannot distinguish between a request intended by the user and one forced by a malicious script.
+- **The Reality:** Since browser automatically attaches cookie (`SameSite=None`) to cross-site requests, the server cannot distinguish between a request intended by the user and one forced by a malicious script.

 ### Java (Spring Boot / Handshake Interceptor)